Columbia University Ph.D. in Political Science 1999

 Bloom, M. and Moskalenko, S., (2021).
 Pastels and Pedophiles: Inside the Mind of QAnon.
 Stanford University Press.
 (Selected by the New York Times as a “Top 10 book” August 2021 and Nominated for the 2022 Grawemeyer Award for the best book Improving World Order).

 Bloom, M. (2019).
 Small Arms: Children and Terrorism.
 NY: Cornell University Press.
-[Nominated for the Grawemeyer Award for the best book Improving World Order.
-And Best Book for the Terrorism and Bias Crime Division for the Association for the Study of Criminology]
+(Nominated for the 2020 Grawemeyer Award for the best book Improving World Order, honorable mention.)

 Bloom, M. (2011).
 Bombshell: Women and Terrorism.
 Philadelphia, PA: University of Pennsylvania Press.

-- UK: Bombshell: The Many Faces of Women Terrorists.
-London: Hurst Publications.
+b.
+UK: Bombshell: The Many Faces of Women Terrorists.
+London: Hurst Publications; Toronto: Penguin Press.